 Orange Amplifiers PPC108 Guitar Cabinet

-For the top contender in the under $100 category, you should take a look at this option from Orange.
+For the top contender in a budget price range, you should take a look at this option from Orange.
 It’s the smallest option on this list, with a single 8” speaker and a 20-watt power handling, but it sounds a lot bigger than it looks, and it performs beautifully in both stage and recording applications.

 The small size of the PPC108 has its benefits.
 At less than ten pounds, it’s by far the lightest cabinet on this list.
 Its dimensions are equally compact, so it certainly wins the day for portability.
 It uses the same basic materials as Orange’s larger cabinets.
 It has a durable closed-back construction and the iconic natural basketweave grille on the outside.